How to Reverse Type 2 Diabetes by Only Eating 600 Calories a Day for 8 Weeks!

 MILLIONS Aren’t taking their MEDS

-According to a latest review, over a third of type 2 diabetics aren’t taking their life-saving drugs.
+According to a latest review, over a third of type 2 diabetics aren’t taking their life-saving meds.
 Patients who are failing to take their medication, which can significantly reduce the risk of death, are at risk of ‘dramatic consequences’, experts said.
 The Leicester Diabetes Center study was based on medical records of more than 318,000 sufferers of the preventable condition.

-According to this study, a big portion of the 380 million sufferers worldwide are confused about the sheer amount of drugs they have to take on a daily basis, including metformin which lowers blood sugar to prevent life-changing complications.
+According to this study, a big portion of the 380 million sufferers worldwide are confused about the sheer amount of meds they have to take on a daily basis, including metformin which lowers blood sugar to prevent life-changing complications.